secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

   - AE or SDR creates an opportunity prior to a valid Partner Sourced Deal Reg being submitted and approved. *If the Deal Registration is approved the opportinity will automatically update SQS = Partner Generated when the approved Deal Registration has been approved and linked.

 ### Default Logic
-1. If `Partner Sourced Deal Reg = True` and no opportunity exists, then `Initial Source = CQL` > `SQS = Partner Generated`
+1. If `Partner Sourced Deal Reg = True` and no opportunity exists, then `Initial Source = PQL` and `SQS = Partner Generated`
-2. Alliances and OEM Logic: No Deal Registration applied but if `Initial Source = CQL` then `SQS = Partner Generated`
+2. Alliances and OEM Logic: No Deal Registration applied but if `Initial Source = PQL` then `SQS = Partner Generated`

 ### SFDC Opportunity Source Field Values for Channel
 - **Initial Source**:
-  - _Channel Qualified Lead (CQL)_: GitLab Channel Partner created and/or qualified the Lead whether they sourced it themselves or GitLab provided the inquiry to them to work.
+  - _Partner Qualified Lead (PQL)_: GitLab Channel Partner created and/or qualified the Lead whether they sourced it themselves or GitLab provided the inquiry to them to work.
 - **Sales Qualified Source**:
-  - _Channel_: The Channel Partner has converted the Lead/CQL to a qualified opportunity, or has created a brand new opportunity without a prior lead being in the system.
-This field defaults to Channel when `Initial Source = CQL`.
+  - _Partner_: The Partner has converted the Lead/PQL to a qualified opportunity, or has created a brand new opportunity without a prior lead being in the system.
+This field defaults to Partner when `Initial Source = PQL`.
 - **DR - Deal Engagement**:
   - _Partner Sourced_: Partner has either found the original opportunity or an upsell to a current customer.
-If the `Initial Source  = Channel Qualified Lead` or `Sales Qualified Source = Partner Generated`, then the deal is Partner Sourced.
+If the `Initial Source  = Partner Qualified Lead` or `Sales Qualified Source = Partner Generated`, then the deal is Partner Sourced.
 *Please visit the [Marketing Handbook Page](https://about.gitlab.com/handbook/marketing/marketing-operations/#initial-source) for Intial Source definition and context.